 On-programme (typically, 18 months) Training to develop the occupation standard's knowledge, skills and behaviours (KSBs).
-Training towards English and mathematics Level 2, if required.
+The apprentice must complete training towards English and maths qualifications in line with the apprenticeship funding rules.
 Compiling a portfolio of evidence.
 End-point assessment gateway Employer is satisfied the apprentice is consistently working at or above the level of the occupational standard.
-Apprentices must have achieved English and mathematics at Level 2.
+Apprentices must have achieved English and maths qualifications in line with the apprenticeship funding rules.
 Apprentices must submit a project outline.
 Apprentices must submit a coaching session outline in preparation for the practical observation with questioning.
 Apprentices must submit a portfolio of evidence.
 The portfolio will not be directly assessed but will underpin the professional discussion.
 End-point assessment (typically, 6 months) Assessment method 1: Work based project and presentation with questioning, graded: Fail Pass Assessment method 2: Coaching Session Plan and Practical Observation with Questioning, graded: Fail Pass Assessment method 3: Professional discussion underpinned by a portfolio, graded: Fail Pass Distinction